Roku TV Remote Not Working: Reasons & DIY Fixes

-If the Roku TV remote has stopped working, it should have the following reasons.
+If the Roku remote is not responding to the commands, it is due to the following reasons.

 SCENARIO | REASONS |